The Texas HIV Medication Program (THMP) is the official AIDS Drug Assistance Program (ADAP) for the State of Texas.

 - is not covered for the medication(s) by any other third-party payor and;

-- has an adjusted gross income, when combined with the gross income of his/her spouse, that does not exceed 200 percent of the current Federal Poverty Income Guidelines (as shown below).
+- has an adjusted gross income, when combined with the gross income of his/her spouse, that does not exceed 200 percent of the current Federal Poverty Income Guidelines.
 The THMP will determine if the person satisfies this criterion from information provided by the person on the Program application.